top of page

 Requirements: All applicants must meet the following qualifications:

-1. You must reside in the Majority World (generally defined as Africa, Asia and Latin America).
-It is presumed any applicant is conversant in English.
+1. You must reside in the Majority World (generally defined as Africa, Asia, and Latin America).
+It is presumed that any applicant is conversant in English.

 3. You must pay for your own travel to/from Turkey.
 This includes getting your own tourist visa to enter Turkey (info for e-visa or visa from consulate).
 We regret that no funds are available to help with your travel, so please do not inquire.
 It is a requirement that each participant cover their own travel costs to/from Turkey.